molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 When this page is shown with the "import succes" message, then you know that your data and metadata have been uploaded correctly.

-After the data is uploaded into MOLGENIS, you can change some permissions for the entities.
+After the data is uploaded into MOLGENIS, you can change the permissions for the entities.

 In the permissions view you can do this repeatedely for multiple groups: